 In line with peers, its S&P Global Ratings-adjusted EBITDA is calculated by including 50% of five-year average realized performance fees and realized investment income.
-Net gains on investments reached \in 138 million in 2021, up from \in 37 million in 2020, due to the exit of Eurazeo.
-We expect this level to normalize from 2022.
-There is a risk that a material and sustained decline in market valuations may impact net investment returns.
+Net gains on investments lower significantly from \in 138 million in 2021 to \in 12 million in 2022 as per Tikehau's plans to continue with existing investments.
+We expect this level to increase due to more visibility of future realization, especially from 2024 onwards.

 However, most of Tikehau's fee income is from long-term closed-end funds that generate stable management fees, providing some earnings protection.
-Management fees have grown 5x from 2017 to 2021 and were €258 million at end-2021.
-They grew 30% between 2020 and 2021.
-Management fees over average fee-paying AUM have steadily increased from 0.57% in 2017 to 0.94% as real assets and private equity increased their weight in total AUM.
-Tikehau has good access to deal flow, which is key to assessing a firm's market position, and the rejection rate of deals exceeds 95% for each segment it covers.
+Management fees grew 5.5x from 2017 to 2022 and were €293.5 million at end-2022.
+They grew 11% between 2021 and 2022.
+Management fees over average fee-paying AUM steadily increased from 0.57% in 2017 to 0.98% in 2022 as real assets and private equity increased their weight in total AUM.
+Tikehau has good access to deal flow with €6.9 billion in funds deployed in 2022 with high selectivity, which is key to assessing market position.

-Tikehau also continues to build its brand name, especially outside France, through impactful fundraising like Aerofund Spain, its debt secondaries managed by its U.S. team, the Belgian Recovery Fund, and the three SPACs launched over the last 18 months.
-The AUM increase over the first nine months of 2022 was strong (+19% overall versus end-September 2021) with the notable exception of the capital markets vertical (-18% at September 2022).
-Private debt grew 19%, real assets 13%, and private equity 12%.
+Tikehau continues to build its brand name, especially outside France, through impactful fundraising like Tikehau Direct Lending V (\in 3.3bn raised) and Regenerative Agriculture Fund (launched in partnership with Axa Climate and Unilever).
+It also priced two additional CLOs and launched three SPACs over 2021 and 2022, with at least one run down after not finding a target and one combining with FL Entertainment, a global entertainment group.
+The asset management increase over the year (12 months) of 2022 was strong (+15% overall versus year-end 2021) with the notable exception of the capital markets vertical and investment activity (-19% at year end-2022).
+Private debt grew 26%, real assets 15%, and private equity 25%.